 This tension culminated in April 1861 when Confederate soldiers attacked the Union-held Fort Sumter in South Carolina.

 Watch the video below to see how it became the site of the first battle of the Civil War.

 Lincoln's Volunteer Army

 After this attack on Fort Sumter, it became clear to Lincoln that reconciliation was not an option.
-He used his executive power to raise a volunteer army for 90 days in order to gain control of the situation.
+He used his executive power to raise a volunteer army for 90 days to gain control of the situation.

 However, doing this convinced four more slave states (Arkansas, Tennessee, North Carolina, and Virginia) to join the Confederacy, making it 11 states strong.
-The 90-day army was clearly not going to be enough.
+The 90-day army was not going to be enough.

 As a result, Lincoln had to go to Congress to request even more soldiers.

-Lincoln decided that, because slavery created such a volatile country, it would need to be abolished if the union were victorious.
-His decision was based on how best to preserve the union rather than the morality of the institution.
+Lincoln decided that, because slavery created such a volatile country, it would need to be abolished if the Union were victorious.
+His decision was based on how best to preserve the Union rather than the morality of the institution.

 "If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it; and if I could save it by freeing some and leaving others alone I would also do that."

 Lincoln realized that his views on ending slavery would not matter if he no longer controlled the states that practiced it.